Dangling Modifiers

 ✔ Walking in the dark, he heard the dog barking.

-Past participle is formed by adding '-ed,' '-d,' or '-t' to the base form of a regular verb.
+Past participles are formed by adding '-ed,' '-d,' or '-t' to the base form of a regular verb, but irregular verbs have unique past participle forms.
 Here are some examples of how these structures can be dangling modifiers:

 The subject is not clear.